Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Deep Composite Model Regression

 We wish to find a function of the features $h : \Reals^{q} \rightarrow \estimsupp$, as opposed to a point approximate $\estim \in \estimsupp$, that minimises the expectation of the strictly consistent scoring function, i.e.

-Due to the broadness of the space of all functions, the usual approach to solving this class of problems consists of assuming a certain parametric form for the function $h$, and optimising over its parameters.
+As the space of all functions is infinite dimensional, the usual approach to obtaining approximations for $M(Y|X=x)$ consists of assuming a certain parametric form for the function $h$, and optimising over its parameters.
 It is closely related to the notion of quantile and composite model regression.

-Quantile regression and composite models have shown a lot of potential in the machine learning (\ML{}) community \citep[see e.g.][]{meinshausen2006quantile,takeuchi2006nonparametric,zhang2019extending,rodrigues2020beyond,guillen2021joint}.
+Quantile regression and composite models have shown a lot of potential in the machine learning (\ML{}) community (see e.g. \cite{meinshausen2006quantile,takeuchi2006nonparametric,zhang2019extending,rodrigues2020beyond,guillen2021joint}).
 These approaches provide more desirable alternatives to the previous methods, which utilise the expectation-maximisation (\EM{}) algorithm in the modelling procedure and require specific distribution assumptions.